 Full-Head Light Brown Highlights

 Full-head light brown highlights create subtle softness, dimension, and tone down previously lightened hair.
-Light brown is the perfect lowlight choice for blondes that want a subtle change.
+A dark brown hair tone looks luscious but a light brown one is the perfect lowlight choice for blondes that want a subtle change.
 Adding lowlights makes hair shinier and can help maintain the integrity of the hair.

 Chestnut Brown Hair with Light Auburn Highlights